RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	![screenshot](pencil-gt-code.png)

-+ Test your project; you now shouldn't be able to draw below the drawing surface.
++ Test your project; you now shouldn't be able to draw near the selector blocks.

 	![screenshot](paint-fixed.png)